ravan-Aliyev/bankist-site/README.md

 # bankist site

-In this site I code lazy loading images fade in animation and carousel
+In this site I code lazy loading images, fade in animation and carousel